-Your Directors take immense pleasure in presenting the 25th Annual Report onthe business and operations of your Company along with the Audited Standalone &Consolidated Financial Statements for the year ended 31st March 2018.
-Theconsolidated performance of the Company and its subsidiaries and Joint Venture has beenreferred to wherever required.
+Your Directors take immense pleasure in presenting the 26th Annual Report onthe business and operations of your Company along with the Audited Standalone &Consolidated Financial Statements for the year ended 31st March 2019.
+Theconsolidated performance of the Company and its Subsidiaries and Joint Ventures has beenreferred to wherever required.

 The Company's financial results are as under:

 | || || || ||(र. in Lakhs) |